AI Infrastructure

 - LONG_CONTEXT_MODEL=kimi-k2.5

-For hybrid routing — the pattern where sensitive tasks stay local while complex reasoning goes to a cloud API — add a gateway configuration:
+For hybrid routing — the pattern where sensitive tasks stay local while complex reasoning goes to a cloud API — add a gateway configuration that tags prompts by sensitivity level and routes them accordingly:

 # config/model-router.yaml